jrroosevelt/VS2PCG/VS2PCG_glossary.md

 # XP (and XP Counters)
 Most Main Characters can gain XP counters to ultimately level up into another version of that character.
 XP counters are placed on the next level of that character in the Level Up zone - not on the version of the Main Character currently in play.

+# Zombie Masters
+You put **Zombie Masters** in your deck just like regular cards (instead of putting them in your Level Up Zone).
+They are each **One of a Kind**, but you can include any number of different **Zombie Masters** in your deck.

+You recruit a **Zombie Master** the same way you recruit a supporting character - by paying recruit points equal to its cost.
+However, **Zombie Masters** are hungry!
+So as an additional cost to recruit it you must KO a Level 2 main character on your side.
+Nom nom nom...

+If you don't have a Level 2 min character or it can't be Ko'd for some reason, then you can't recruit a **Zombie Master**.
+On the other hand, if you have more than one Level 2 main character, you can feed each of them to a different **Zombie Master**.

+**Note:** Since **Zombie Masters** are all Level 3, you won't be able to KO one of them to recruit another one.
+Once you have a **Zombie Master** on your side, it works just like a normal main character and must be KO'd for you to lose the game.
+If it gets KO'd but you have another Main character, keep playing and remove the **Zombie Master** from the game.
+(It doesn't go into your KO pile.)